What Does A Successful Clinical Trial Website Look Like?

 If recruiting patients is one of the main goals of your website you should include links or buttons for patients to register for studies in multiple places across your website.
 These are known as "Calls to Action."
 This will ensure it is seen and is not something the patient needs to hunt for.

-Post by Jamie Reddish -
+Post by Jamie Wilson -

 Jamie leads website and design projects by implementing visually compelling creative solutions using modern web development techniques.
 “The best part of my job is building something beautiful that also functions as a tool for our clients, I love creating that balance”